 Here’s how to make your own edible geode crystals!
 Head to the kitchen, roll up your sleeves, and prepare for a super fun time with the kids.
 Kitchen science is the coolest!

-Adult supervision is recommended with this activity!
+Adult supervision is highly recommended with this activity!

+STEP 2.
 Start by unwrapping your hard candies and place them inside a bag.

+STEP 3.
+Then use a rolling pin to crush the candy into tiny pieces.
 The kids will love using a rolling pin to crush the candies!
 It’s great heavy work for busy kids.

 Have the kids do a little research on geodes and see what you can come up with for neat color combinations.
 Have you ever broken a real geode?

+STEP 7.
 Once the candies are hard again, you can pop them out of the muffin cups and coat the edges with cocoa powder.
 This represents the rock coating surrounding real geodes.

-If you have a rock collector in the family, this makes an AWESOME science activity to share together.
+If you have a rock collector in the family, this makes an AWESOME geology activity to share together.
 Science is a neat way to turn off the electronics and connect with kids.
 Next time you are at the grocery store, toss a bag of hard candies in your cart!